 Alex Ross, “The Rediscovery of Florence Price,” New Yorker, 5 February 2018.
 (A three-day celebration of the little-known life and work of Florence B. Price, an Arkansas native and the first major female African-American classical composer, will be held Feb.
 15-17 at the University of Arkansas and the Arends Art Center in Bentonville, as part of Black History Month 2018.)

-Share your classroom ideas in the comments below.
+Share your classroom ideas on Amplify today.